BasementEngineering/MiniKenterprise/README.md

 ![Schematic](images/Version1/CircuitDiagram.png)

 #### 3.1 Assemble the power supply section
 The "power supply section" or in other words our selfmade powerbank should be assembled first.
 Quick sidenote, you can also use an actual powerbank.
 The circuit diagram for this variant can be found under /images/version1/CircuitDiagramPowerbank.png.
 But if you decide to use an of the shelf powerbank, the microcontroller will not be able to read the current battery voltage.
-Therefore the companion website can not tell you how much battery you have left.
+Therefore, the companion website can not tell you how much battery you have left.
 You can in theory put everything together on a breadboard.
 Howerver, I would not reccomend this when it comes to power supply components, as the potential to plug something in the wrong way and fry your whole circuit or even start a battery fire is quite big.
 Therefore all of the power supply components should be soldered togehter as seen in the following picture.